zainibeats/TrueFA/README.md

 # TrueFA

 A secure Python application for managing 2FA (Two-Factor Authentication) codes.
-Designed to handle QR code images and TOTP code generation with a focus on security and usability.
+Designed to handle QR code screenshots and TOTP code generation with a focus on security and usability.

 ## Features
 - **QR Code Support**: Read 2FA setup QR codes from image files